AdobeDocs/experience-manager-64.en/help/release-notes/assets.md

 * Improved Card View with support for different sized cards based on view setting.
 * Improved asset detail experience with ability to view, navigate to “previous” or "next" asset along with number of assets, current asset.

-Search Improvements
+Search improvements

 * New Search back button with ability to navigate to a search item and come back to same position in search results without running the search query again.
 * New Search results count to display number of search results.
 * Improved File Type Search Filter with ability to filter search results based on fine grained mime types such as .jpg, .png, and .psd compared to earlier Image, Document, Multimedia options.
 * Improved search filters with accurate time stamps instead of previous time slider functionality.

-Multi-Page Assets Improvements
+Multi-page assets improvements

 * Improved multi page assets browsing experience with reduced number of clicks.
 * Improved comments and annotations support with all of them collated at asset level rather than page level.

-Admin Tools Improvements
+Admin tools improvements

 * Improved Property picker in Admin tools for Metadata, Search and Reports with Type ahead and browsing capability to simplify admin experience.

 Catalogs

-* Improved user experience, alignement with Templates UI.
+* Improved user experience, alignement with Templates user interface.
 For more information, see [Catalog Producer](../sites-administering/catalog-producer.md).

 ## Metadata {#metadata}